EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Experiments

 \subsection{Qualitative Results}

 We provide qualitative comparisons of multilingual text rendering, including Chinese, English, and other languages.
 Results are shown in Fig. \ref{fig:multilingual_samples}.
-Compared to previous region-controlled text rendering methods, our approach demonstrates significant improvements in visual quality and text fidelity, with better visual-text integration, higher OCR accuracy, and enhanced aesthetic coherence (Shown in Fig. \ref{fig:comparison}).
+Compared to previous region-controlled text rendering methods, our approach demonstrates significant improvements in visual quality and text fidelity, with better visual-text integration, higher OCR accuracy, and enhanced aesthetic coherence (shown in Fig. \ref{fig:comparison}).
 Additionally, unlike commercial text-to-image models, our method allows for more precise spatial control over rendered text, particularly in generating multiple paragraphs of relatively long text (e.g., 4–5 paragraphs with around 20 characters each) while maintaining consistent layouts.
 We further evaluate the model’s ability to handle challenging text generation scenarios that are typically difficult for existing methods.
-Specifically, our approach generalizes well to unseen characters, slanted or non-rectilinear text regions, and long text sequences, while maintaining structural consistency and legibility.
-Detailed qualitative results are provided in the appendix.
+Specifically, our approach generalizes well to unseen characters, slanted or non-rectilinear text regions, and long text sequences, while maintaining structural consistency and legibility. (refer to Appendix Section C for details)